 And we save the best for the last.
 Our favorite site in this magnificent city is the Cathedral!
 Please reserve at least one hour to spend there.

 To get in you have to pay 8€ per person, the price includes the audio guide.
-You buy the ticket in the official shop besides the Cathedral.
-At the first moment I thought it was expensive, and the audio guide unnecessary, but as soon as I opened the door I realized the massive importance of this church and how beautiful it is.
-The money spent was totally worthy.
+You buy the ticket in the official shop beside the Cathedral.
+At the first moment, I thought it was expensive, and the audio guide unnecessary, but as soon as I opened the door I realized the massive importance of this church and how beautiful it is.
+The money spent was totally worth.

-I do recommend to follow the audio guide and go chapel by chapel, discovering the sacristy, the treasures and the cloister.
-The altars are amazing, full of frescos and details that tell us about God, Jesus and the human history.
-Mind blowing sculptures and paintings with strong and powerful meanings.
+I do recommend following the audio guide and go chapel by chapel, discovering the sacristy, the treasures and the cloister.
+The altars are amazing, full of frescos and details that tell us about God, Jesus and human history.
+Mind-blowing sculptures and paintings with strong and powerful meanings.
 I am not a religious person, but I got truly touched by the energy of this place.